211: First Spaceship on Venus

 Pop-O-Matic pops the dice, pop the six and you move twice.
 Race your men around the track and try to send the others back.
 That’s Pop-O-Matic Trouble.

-Paraphrased lines from commercials for Trouble, a game first made in 1965 by Irwin Toy (later Milton Bradley).
+A nearly spot-on recitation of lines from commercials for Trouble, a game first made in 1965 by Irwin Toy (later Milton Bradley).
 Pop-O-Matic is a self-contained method for rolling the dice in several board games, including Trouble, Kimble, and Yipes!
 It features a clear plastic dome at the center of the board over a black metal (or plastic) panel that indents and springs back when the dome is depressed, causing the die (or dice) to tumble inside.

 Just put a penny in the fuse box, baldie.